 Interestingly, modern printed circuit (PC) board construction, which most tube amp hobbyists dislike, can have much shorter signal paths than the older Fender style circuits, and so can be a lot more quiet and hum-free, as well as keep manufacturing costs down.That's the reason why all mass produced amps manufactured today are made using PC boards; most sound just fine, and some of them sound great.However, PC board construction is a repairman's nightmare, compared to earlier point to point wiring, which is very straightforward to troubleshoot.
 The art of planning out a 1940s style "true" point to point wiring scheme in advance is something that is beyond my abilities, but I do something close by using a Zen-like technique: not thinking too much, putting a few terminal strips in likely places, and just start lacing in parts and soldering it all up, while following the schematic.
 Sometimes, beer and loco weed help out in the process.

-This results in what looks like a chaotic mess, kind of like the inside of my brain.
+This results in what looks like a chaotic mess, similar to the inside of my brain.
 But look inside any old radio, organ amp, or military communications set and be amazed it even works (!), compared to the well planned out, logical and easy to follow layout of the typical 1950s to '80s Fender amp with their eyelet board construction.The upside of true point to point, though, is a noticeably reduced noise floor and less AC induced hum, especially when using isolated jacks and shielded wire at the inputs, neither of which Fender bothered with.

 Enough talk; here's some photos of the build in progress (no snickering in the back row about the wiring job - I'm just a hobbyist."Dammit", Jim said, "I'm a hobbyist, not a doctor!"Apologies to the late great DeForest Kelley):